 Would you like the best of both worlds?
 Would you like an offset that will keep the temp more constant and even rival the consistency of the vertical smokers as well as have that large cooking area if needed?
 Would you like the temp on one side not be as much as 100 degrees different than the temp on the other side?
 Would you like the thermometer in the middle of the grill be at least somewhat accurate which is impossible when the thing is assembled out of the box due to the temperature fluctuations from left to right.

-The first mod I did to my grill was for the rotisserie attachment that is available for the Chargriller Smoker pro that I have and is in the picture at the top of this post.
+The first mod I did to my grill was for the rotisserie attachment that is available for my offset.
 While the website does not say that the rotisserie really isn’t designed for a grill with a fireside box, a couple of quick modifications solved this problem.
 One thing, you will need a Dremel or some other device that will grind metal.
 Dremels are not all that expensive and are extremely handy around the house so go get one.